 IBNA has provided initial feedback on the substation project, requesting:

 - A generous set-back from the sidewalk

 - A plaza for an anticipated transit hub

 - Public art

 While the waterfront portion of this project is not yet being earnestly considered, as of 2020, the substation project is still moving forward.
 IBNA carefully considered ideas for Jennings Street and the waterfront land in the 2010 Community Vision.
 IBNA will update this page as PG&E releases more information.

 IBNA is closely following the substation relocation project and will advise members of updates and opportunities for public input.

 The original Hunters View was constructed in 1957 with 267 temporary units on either side of Middle Point from Evans uphill to Innes Avenue.
 These units were never intended to be permanent housing, and due to the poor initial construction of the site and years of deferred construction, the property deteriorated well beyond repair.

-Due to break ground in 2020, Hunters View Phase III Affordable Housing (HVIII) is the final piece of the master-planned redevelopment of the Hunters View public housing community.
-This phase encompasses three parcels, including 109 new affordable homes, a new public park, and amenities that will serve the larger community.
+UPDATE October 2020: Hunters View Phase III Affordable Housing is the final piece of the master-planned redevelopment of the Hunters View public housing community.
+Construction is projected to begin in 2021 and will include: